Cheng-Lin-Li/Cheng-Lin-Li.github.io/_posts/2018-07-13-What-is-XYZ.md

 Another approach towards dealing with a class imbalance is to simply alter the dataset to remove such an imbalance.

+#### What are metrics to evaluate a model for imbalance data
+Accuracy is not a good metrics for imbalance data.
+The model always predict the negative (majority) cases will get high accuracy.

+Below are better metrics:

+1. TP (True Positive), FP (False Positive), TN (True Negative), FN

+2. Precision and recall

+3. F1 or $$F_{\beta}

 #### Oversampling

 Oversampling the minority classes to increase the number of minority observations until we've reached a balanced dataset.